Kavin36y/INVENTORY_MANAGEMENT_SYSTEM/README.md

-A simple Inventory Management System (works only on linux environment).
+A simple Inventory Management System (works only on linux environment).😀
                                ---timeline----
 10th november-Made a sketch the of the system